Position: DD Waiver Support Coordinator/Public Guardianship Representative

 Preferred Qualifications: Bilingual in English and Spanish.
 Experience with Microsoft Office and database applications.
 Knowledge of treatment modalities and intervention techniques, such as behavior management, independent living skills training, supportive counseling, family education, crisis intervention, discharge planning and service coordination.
 Experience with Electronic Health Records (EHR).

 Benefits: Questions about The Arc’s benefit package will be discussed during the interview.
-The Arc offers flexibility and 1 day of telework per week.
-The Arc also provides portable technology for mobility on the job.

 Special Requirements: The candidate chosen for this position will be required to complete a Child Protective Services Registry, a Criminal Background check to the satisfaction of The Arc of Northern Virginia, as well as drug screening.
 The candidate will also go through extensive training facilitated by The Arc and other entities.
 Valid motor vehicle driver’s license is required and the candidate will be required to use their own vehicles to and from each appointments.
 Mileage Reimbursement will be issued upon receipt to The Arc.